-- Which algorithm is best? - Describe other test images that would be good for testing the properties and limitations of simplification algorithms. - What kinds of images compress well?
+- Which algorithm is best? - Describe other test images that would be good for testing the properties and limitations of simplification algorithms. - What constants are used in the algorithms that affect the quality and efficiency? - What kinds of images compress well?
 What kinds of images compress poorly? - Sketch out a new image simplification algorithms (you don't have to write code; just describe an idea).
 How do you think this will perform compared to the ones you experimented on?